AtenDesignGroup/NEON-Data-Skills/tutorials/Python/Lidar/lidar-topography/create_hillshade_from_terrain_raster_py/create_hillshade_from_terrain_raster_py.md

 ---
 syncID: 7e916532e9fa49aeba7464350e661778
 title: "Create a Hillshade from a Terrain Raster in Python"
-description: "Learn how to create a hillshade from a terrain raster in Python."
+description: "Test - Learn how to create a hillshade from a terrain raster in Python."
 dateCreated: 2017-06-21
 authors: Bridget Hass
 contributors:
 estimatedTime: